 • For breakfast, we serve local Lakeland produce: hearty butcher-made sausage and bacon cooked to order.
 A local dairy delivers fresh eggs and milk daily.
 Vegetarian options are available, including oven-fresh croissants and delectable muffins.

 • Blenheim Lodge is environmentally friendly.
 We buy local and use local trades where possible.
 We also recycle and use ecologically sound products and environmentally friendly and efficient central heating and electrical systems where possible.

-• We offer FREE: onsite car park, country club membership, WIFI, and 2 bookable local fishing permits.
+• We offer FREE: onsite car park, WIFI, and 2 bookable local fishing permits.
 There is a nice guest lounge with Lake views.

 • We are always happy to help our guests get the most out of their stay.
 If you would like help with arranging guided walking trips, please do ask.
 We also work with local fishermen and can arrange tuition and guides for anglers coming to stay with us.

 • Blenheim Lodge is ideally situated for exploring the Lake District.
 Windermere Railway is 5 minutes south.
 Local main roads, buses and ferries provide easy links to other parts of the Lake District.
 We can arrange minibus and private tours that will pick up and drop off guests at Blenheim Lodge.

 So, come stay with us.
 Listen to the sound of silence and fall under its spell.
 Slumber soundly on handmade mattresses, whilst tucked under fluffy Norwegian duvets.
 Then, awaken in the morning to the beauty of birdsong and the glory of our Lakeland views.